 |We often encounter unknown flower varieties when we walk in the neighborhood.|

-When we recall our first foray outside the US on January 3, 2013 when we embarked on the classic old-style Celebrity Century, a first cruise for both of us, the level of anticipation and excitement was indescribable.
+When we recall our first foray outside the US on January 3, 2013, when we embarked on the classic old-style Celebrity Century, the first cruise for both of us, the level of anticipation and excitement was indescribable.

-By the time the Century made is way through the Panama Canal with the new locks being built beside it, I felt like an old ship’s hand, comfortable and at ease.
+By the time the Century made its way through the Panama Canal with the new locks being built beside it, I felt like an old ship’s hand, comfortable and at ease.

 |The pebbly road we walk in the neighborhood.|

 After 11 cruises all fear had long since dissipated as I embraced the wild seas, the rocking and rolling and what became familiar ship sounds both during the day and at night.

 When we sailed on our first Atlantic crossing in April 2013 to experience our roughest seas ever, 50 foot (15 meters) waves on the Norwegian Epic, we both wandered about the ship excited and amazed by the rough seas with nary a hint of seasickness while most passengers were tucked away in their cabins on medications and patches for seasickness.

 The infirmary was packed with ill passengers while we visited with others like us, who enjoyed the excitement and for whatever reasons, don’t suffer from seasickness.